Workplace Safety FAQs

 Is video constantly being stored or only a small portion when the AI engine detects a human in the red zone?

-The ECS/Axis solution backbone is a full featured Video Management System (VMS) that stores every frame of the video regardless of human detection or not.
-This is a critical feature to ensure that any event – even if the AI engine misses the human detection – is captured by the system.
-In contrast – could based solutions typically only store a small portion of video around a human detection.
-If the cloud based solution does not correctly identify a human in the red zone – no video is ever saved.
-Even AI solutions can make mistakes but not having any video to analyze event is a poorly designed system.
+The ECS solution is a full featured Video Management System that stores every frame of the video regardless of human detection or not.
+In contrast, cloud-based solutions typically only store a small portion of video around a human detection.
+If the cloud-based solution does not correctly identify a human in the red zone, no video is saved.

 General FAQs